Philco Model 4654 Predicta Television (1958)

 Replacing Components on the PC Board

 With the board out, I started replacing capacitors one by one.
-A few capacitors had previously been replaced by someone else, but I redid those, anyway, not knowing the quality of the replacements or how old they might be.
+A few had previously been replaced, but I redid them, anyway, not knowing the quality of the replacements or how old they might be.
 Besides, the work was sloppy.
-Instead of removing the board, the repairman had snipped the leads from above and tack-soldered the new leads onto the stubs.
+Instead of removing the board, the repairman had snipped the leads from above and tack-soldered new leads onto the stubs.
 I also redid a few resistors that had been sloppily replaced.

 For PC board work, use a small soldering iron, not a heavy soldering gun.
 Too much heat can damage the delicate foil that forms connections under the board.

 To remove a component from the board, I first snipped its leads from above.
-Then I used the iron and a solder sucker to remove excess solder from the connection point on the opposite side the board.
-Then I reheated the connection and gently removed the old lead stub by pushing it out from above.
+Next, I used the iron and a solder sucker to remove excess solder from the connection point on the opposite side of the board.
+Then I reheated the connection and gently removed the old wire stub by pushing from above.

-Avoid using too much force when pushing out the old leads, or you can tear loose the foil, breaking the connection and making more work for yourself.
-If your board happens to have a broken trace, or if you happen to damage the foil by accident, it can be repaired by soldering a fine piece of wire to bridge the gap.
+Don't use too much force when pushing out old leads, or you may tear loose the foil, breaking the connection and making more work for yourself.
+If your board has a broken trace, or if you happen to damage the foil by accident, it can be repaired by soldering a fine piece of wire to bridge the gap.
 You may need to delicately scrape the foil to bare metal to get solder to stick.

-The next photo shows the old couplate next to my homemade replacement.
+The next photo shows the old K4 couplate next to my replacement.

 To the right of the middle tube socket, you can see three empty holes in the PC board where the old couplate was installed.
-The photo also shows a few of the newly replaced capacitors.
+The photo also shows some of the newly replaced capacitors.

-Note that one of the capacitors is 2200 pf in value.
-The 2000-pf capacitor shown in the photo was parallelled by a pair of 100-pf capacitors on the opposite side, to achieve the correct value.
+One of the capacitors is 2200 pf in value.
+The 2000-pf capacitor shown in the photo was paralleled by a pair of 100-pf capacitors on the opposite side, to achieve the correct value.

-Component values are critical in this part of the TV, so you must replace components with those of exactly the same value.
-The capacitors used in such a replacement should be rated at 1000 volts, the same as capacitor C38 on the board.
-You can read more tips about replacing couplates in the newsgroup notes at the end of this article.
+Component values are critical in this part of the TV, so your replacements must have exactly the same values as the originals.
+The capacitors should be rated at 1000 volts, the same as capacitor C38 on the board.
+You can read more about couplates in the newsgroup notes at the end of this article.

 We're Almost Done!

 The board was finished, but I wasn't done restoring this set.
-The Predicta uses eight electrolytic capacitors, which I replaced by disconnecting the old can units and wiring new replacements under the new chassis.
-I added a small terminal board to help anchor these new capacitors.
+The Predicta uses eight electrolytic capacitors, which I replaced by disconnecting the old can units and wiring new replacements under the chassis.
+I added a small terminal board to anchor some of them.
+In a couple of cases, I wired two caps in parallel to get a capacitance value that I didn't have on hand at the time.

-If you install new capacitors under the chassis in this fashion, pay attention to their position.
-The back of the speaker frame protrudes into this area when the chassis is installed in the cabinet.
-You don't want to cause any short circuits or create a situation where the frame smashes into a capacitor.
-For extra security, you can paint the capacitor with "liquid tape," a plastic material that dries to form an insulating layer.
+If you replace capacitors under the chassis, pay attention to their position.
+The back of the speaker frame protrudes into this area when the chassis is installed.
+You don't want to cause any short circuits or put undue stress on things.

 At last, we are finished rebuilding the PC board and recapping the rest of the chassis.
-Now it's time to get out that PC board diagram and reconnect everything.
+Now it's time to get out that diagram and reconnect everything.

-On advice from Bonita Lee Geniac, I didn't try to completely rewrap all the old leads.
-Instead, I first cleaned all the pins on the board using a Dremel Moto-Tool and a small metal brush.
+I didn't try to re-wrap the old leads.
+Instead, I first removed all old solder from the board's pins and cleaned them using a Dremel Moto-Tool and a small metal brush.
 Then I wrapped each lead about twice around its pin and soldered it on.
-All of the lugs were resoldered, as well as the two resistors and single capacitor that hang off the board.
+All of the lugs were resoldered, as well as the two resistors and the single capacitor that hangs off the board.

-Checking all my notes and pre-restoration photos, I then reinstalled everything in the cabinet.
-Just when I thought I was done, I noticed a lead which had snapped off its terminal in the course of handling the chassis.
+Checking my notes and pre-restoration photos, I reinstalled everything in the cabinet.
+Just when I thought I was done, I noticed that one of the leads to a front control had snapped off its terminal.
+No doubt this happened in the course of turning the chassis over on the bench.
 After resoldering that lead, I crossed my fingers and powered up the TV for the first time in a long while.

-The results were not perfect, but definitely encouraging.
-The TV had a strong, bright raster, but the picture was very washed out and both horizontal and vertical sync were hopelessly lost.
+The results were mixed.
+The TV had a strong, bright raster, but the picture was washed out and both horizontal and vertical sync were lost.
 The sound was excellent, but the volume was at full blast, unaffected by the volume control.

 The audio problem was easy to fix.
-Looking closely, I saw that yet another lead had broken loose from handling, this one leading to the volume control.
+Looking closely at the volume control, I saw that its lead had cracked loose from handling, although it was hanging close enough to escape previous inspection.
 When it was resoldered, the sound returned to normal.

 The video problems took more time.
 Preliminary checks didn't reveal anything obviously amiss, such as tubes in the wrong sockets.
 I started checking voltages on the PC board tubes, starting with V4, the 6AW8A video output/noise inverter tube.